Twentieth Century History

-Recent work on seismic sources has been led by John Rundle (U. California, Los
+Work on seismic sources was led by John Rundle (U. California, Los

 Angeles).
-He has concentrated on the development of computational and analytical
+He concentrated on the development of computational and analytical

 techniques to model, simulate, interpret, and, ultimately, to understand the physics of

 earthquakes.
-In particular, he has developed the application of the methods of statistical
+In particular, he developed the application of the methods of statistical

 physics to the modeling and analysis of earthquake source mechanisms.
 Many of the

-techniques he has developed may also have applications to other kinds of non-equilibrium
+techniques he developed may also have applications to other kinds of non-equilibrium

 driven systems, including complex non-linear earth systems.
-Rundle has taken the lead in
+Rundle took the lead in

-the formulation and development of the new General Earthquake Model (GEM) simulation
+the formulation and development of a new General Earthquake Model (GEM) simulation

 program.
 This collaboration of many scientists is based at the Southern California